-You’ve probably looked at cell boosters and if you’ve checked the fine print…. they all say that the antenna should be fifteen feet above the height of the booster.
+You’ve probably looked at cell boosters and if you’ve checked the fine print…. many of them say that the antenna should be fifteen feet above the height of the booster.
 Maybe you thought that was just to get a better cell signal, but there’s a much more important reason than that.

 Cell booster antennas are different from most antennas on your home because they go both ways (insert joke here.)
 TV antennas and satellite dishes are receive-only.
 They don’t do any broadcasting of their own.
 On the other hand, cell booster antennas actually broadcast back to the cell tower.
 That makes a difference.